-Another way to look at ending cash is to state it in 'True Cash Days'.
-In other words, how many days could the district operate at year-end if no additional revenues were received?
-This is the Current Years Ending Cash Balance divided by (Current Years Expenditures/365 days) = the number of days the district could operate without additional resources or a severe resource interruption.
-The Government Finance Officers Association (GFOA) recommends that no fewer than two (2) months or 60 days of cash is on hand at year-end.
-Still, it could be more dependent on each district's complexity and risk factors for revenue collection.
-This is calculated, including transfers, as this is a predictable funding source for other funds such as capital, athletics, and severance reserves.
+Another way to look at ending cash is to state it in 'True Cash Days."
+In other words, how many days could the district operate at year-end if no additional revenues were received.
+This is the Current Year's Ending Cash Balance divided by (Current Year's Expenditures/365 days) = number of days the district could operate without additional resources or a severe resource interruption.
+Although GFOA sets the minimum balance on hand to be thirty (30) days, GFOA recommends two (2) months, or sixty (60) days cash is on hand at year-end but could be more depending on each district's complexity and risk factors for revenue collection.
+This is calculated including transfers as this is a predictable funding source for other funds such as capital, athletics, and severance reserves.